Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 # Electrical Parts

-**Read before demonstarting any experiment that uses mains electricity**
+**Read before demonstrating any experiment that uses mains electricity**

 Last initially checked on 2024-07-09 by Peter Methley (pm631@cam.ac.uk) and double-checked on